Dry skin in babies: your questions answered

 “Do all mild cleansers stop baby skin from drying out?”

-To get the best care for your baby, you will want to go for a cleanser that moisturises, too, such as the Baby Dove Rich Moisture Tip to Toe Wash, which contains our ¼ moisturising cream
+To get the best care for your baby, you will want to go for a cleanser that moisturises, too, such as the Baby Dove Rich Moisture Hypoallergenic Wash, which contains our ¼ moisturising cream

 “How long after the bath should I put moisturiser on?”

 That all depends on your personal bath routine.
 If you ask Dr. Kerstin, as soon as possible is best: “if their skin is dry, apply a moisturizer right after the bath”.
-A gentle product, such as our Sensitive Moisture Fragrance Free Baby Lotion, will help seal in moisture in even eczema-prone skin
+A gentle product, such as our Fragrance Free Moisture Hypoallergenic Lotion, will help seal in moisture in even eczema-prone skin